phxmb/Azure-Virtual-Desktop/README.md

 The contents of the xml file can be created using https://config.office.com/ Create the xml file and past the output into the script

 Select all the applications you want.
 Deselected applications will be removed.

-From my testing, it does not appear to remove OneDrive (per machine) or Teams (per machine)
+Ensure Teams and OneDrive are deselected (https://docs.microsoft.com/en-us/microsoftteams/teams-for-vdi#using-teams-with-per-machine-installation-and-microsoft-365-apps-for-enterprise).
+From my testing, the script does not appear to remove OneDrive (per machine) or Teams (per machine)

 Note: Ensure 'Shared Computer Activation' is selected when creating the XML config